-This site also provides information about online resources, latest news and events, information about the April 16 Memorial, and a link to the Office of Recovery and Support.
+This site also provides information about online resources, latest news and events, information about the April 16 Memorial, and links to previous years' events and support information.
 Live for 32.

 Because of our shared obligation to do all we can to limit the spread of COVID-19 and protect the members of our extended community, particularly those who are most vulnerable, Virginia Tech will alter its 2020 Day of Remembrance events to promote social distancing and discourage large public gatherings.

 On April 16, 2020, the Ceremonial Candle at the April 16 Memorial will burn for 24 hours, but there will not be a public ceremony at midnight and 11:59 p.m. as has been our tradition.
 Flowers and wreaths will be placed at the memorial and the Carillion Bells will be rung 32 times at 9:43 a.m. on that day.
 All other gatherings traditionally held on that day will not be held.

 The 3.2-Mile Run in Remembrance will be offered as a virtual event this year.
 From April 16-18, Virginia Tech will host a virtual run during a three-day period to encourage proper distancing and adhere to state and local public health guidelines.
 Hokies can run, walk, or jog on their own and post a picture online using #VT32Run.
 Get more details.